Ask just about anyone you know if doing a safari in Africa is on their bucket list, and they say YES.

-Although Kilimanjaro does not require any previous mountaineering experience, nor does it require any technical skills, do not let that fool you into thinking it is an easy climb — it is a long, strenuous climb at extremely high elevation.
-You should be in reasonably good physical shape, and training is advised prior to coming over to Tanzania (at high elevation, if possible).
+Kilimanjaro does not require any previous mountaineering experience, nor does it require any technical skills, but don't let that fool you into thinking it is an easy climb — it is a long, strenuous trek at a high elevation.
+You should be in reasonably good physical shape, and training is advised prior to coming over to Tanzania (at higher elevations, if possible).

-Even with all the training and physical fitness in the world though, the altitude can still kick your ass.
-If one of our professional guides decides you should not continue, you'll need to stop ascending (and most likely start descending).
+Even with all the training and physical fitness in the world, the altitude can still get the best of you.
+If one of our guides decides you should not continue, you'll need to stop ascending and start descending as soon as possible.
 Hypoxia (altitude sickness) can cause vomiting, dizziness, loss of appetite, loss of sleep, and even death in the most serious cases, and is nothing to be messed with.
 (No one has gotten seriously injured in any of our trips up or down the mountain in the past.)

-THIS IS NOT A BUDGET TRIP.
-If you're looking to do the cheapest safari possible, you can find that in other countries with less expensive park fees (e.g. South Africa), or by joining a scheduled group tour or doing a rough camping tour.
-There are also many managed game reserves in places such as Kenya where they fence in a large area and carefully manage wildlife numbers--like an open-air zoo.
+This is not a budget trip — if you're looking to do the cheapest safari possible, you can find that in other countries with less expensive park fees (e.g. South Africa, Kenya, etc.), or by joining a scheduled group tour or doing a rough camping tour.
+There are also many managed game reserves in places such as Kenya where they fence in a large area and manage wildlife numbers — like an open-air zoo.

-This, however, is not a game reserve--this is 100% natural as-nature-intended.
-Animals come and go as they please, there are no fences, and the land area is HUGE--nearly 5,800sq. mi (15,000sq. km) for Serengeti National Park by itself.
+This trip, however, is not located in a game reserve — this is 100% natural.
+Animals come and go as they please, there are no fences, and the land area is HUGE — nearly 5,800 sq. mi (15,000 sq. km) for Serengeti National Park by itself.

-That being said, the trip is not prohibitively expensive (especially with the $1,500 discount we are providing), and is actually a great deal if compared to other all-inclusive, private Tanzanian safari packages.
-(Not even factoring in the huge bonus that you'll be with an amazing group of humans, along with yours truly.)
+However, the trip is not prohibitively expensive (especially with the $1,500 discount we are providing), and is actually a great deal if compared to other all-inclusive, private Tanzanian safari packages.

-There will be 15 spots open for this trip.
-In order to secure your spot there will be a non-refundable $1,000 deposit required.
+There will be 12 spots open for the safari trip.
+In order to secure your spot, there will be a non-refundable $1,000 deposit required.
 First come, first served.
 (The deposit will be applied to the trip balance.)

-The balance for the entire trip--one more payment of $2,690 (plus $3,490 for the Kilimanjaro trek if you're joining us) — will be due 60 days before the start date of the trip.
-If your payment is not received by that day you may lose your initial deposit/place on the trip (I will inform you when the date is approaching if I haven't heard from you).
+The balance for the entire trip — one more payment of $2,690 (plus $3,490 for the Kilimanjaro trek if you're joining us) — will be due approximately 90 days before the start date of the trip, on September 1, 2024.
+If your payment is not received by that day you may lose your initial deposit/place on the trip (I will inform you when the date is approaching if I haven't heard from you yet).

-- 10 days/9 nights of accommodation in luxury lodges and tented camps from November 30th-December 7th (see Accommodation above)
+- 8 days/7 nights of accommodation in luxury lodges and tented camps from November 30th-December 7th (see Accommodation above)

-- Double Occupancy in twin bed rooms.
+- Double Occupancy in twin bedrooms.
 If you are not traveling with a companion you will be matched up according to gender.
-If you want your own room this can be arranged for an extra $75/day, $750 total.
+If you want your own room this can be arranged for an extra $800.